01 of 07

 - Press the 1-1/2" accent strip in half all along its length, wrong sides together.

-- Place the 10" wide cuff fabric on the table right side up, with what were originally its selvage edges to the left and right.
+- Place the 10" wide cuff fabric on the table right side up, with what was originally its selvage edges to the left and right.
 Fabric should be its full width, even though only part of the width is shown in the photo.

 - Place the folded accent strip along the top edge of the cuff fabric, raw edges matched.